 - 2 pounds parsnips peeled and cut into 1 1/2 inch pieces

 - 1 pound celery root peeled and cut into 1 1/2 inch pieces

 - 7 large garlic cloves peeled

-- small bunch thyme branches tied with string
+- small bunch thyme branches tied wit bay leaf in string

-- 7 cups Vegetable Broth fresh/low salt boxed
+- 7 cups Vegetable Broth/water fresh/low salt boxed

 - 1/4 cup + 2 tablespoons olive oil